Quotes by DeArmond:

 Dale had always had a creative, artistic bent, and while growing up had made various attempts at drawing and jewelry-making, but had no training, which frustrated her impulses.
 In Ketchikan, however, she encountered a nascent but robust art culture – which still thrives there – and met an art teacher who was able to impart to her some elements of drawing and composition.

-In 1948, the family moved back to Sitka, Dale began what is now known as the White Elephant Shop (a local thrift shop), while Bob and a friend opened a print shop.
+In 1948, the family moved back to Sitka.
+Dale began what is now known as the White Elephant Shop (a local thrift shop), while Bob and a friend opened a print shop.
 Dale did pen-and-ink drawings for some of the shop’s publications – her first published art works.
 It was during that time that Sitka Cook Book was published, which used her illustration for its cover.
 She was, however, still frustrated by her lack of more formalized training.
 In 1952, as a consolation for leaving Sitka, Bob enrolled her in a correspondence art course, the Famous Artists School.
 Through regular assignments, mailed in, critiqued in detail and mailed back, she got a good grounding in drawing, painting and design.
-She completed the four-year course in three years.
+Due to her various daily duties, she completed the two-year course in three years.

 In the spring of 1953 the family moved to Juneau; Bob was made a special assistant to the-then Territorial Governor, and where both children finished high school.
 Dale took a couple of short-term jobs but then found a niche in 1954 when she went to work as a clerk at the Juneau Memorial Library, the local public library.
 She had always been a voracious reader and public library patron.
 By 1958, she was the head librarian, and when she retired in 1979 she headed a thriving library system with three branches and many employees.